-We feel the Deluxe is challenging to clean and maintain scoring a 5 of 10.
+We feel the Deluxe is challenging to clean and maintain, earning it a meager score in this metric.
 First, the water reservoir has a tiny opening that is virtually impenetrable to a cleaning utensil.
 This design means it is potentially subject to developing mildew after consistent use.
-The removable baskets are top rack dishwasher safe, but unfortunately, the water reservoir is not.
+The removable baskets are only top rack dishwasher safe, but unfortunately, the water reservoir is not.

-Descaling every four weeks is necessary according to Dr. Brown's.
+Descaling every four weeks is necessary, according to Dr. Brown's.
 To do so, you must run a 2-ounce white vinegar to 4-ounce cold water solution through the device via the water reservoir while it is running.
-This process requires proper ventilation as it causes emitting of vinegar steam.
-To minimize hard mineral build-up, you should consider using distilled water as shown in Dr. Brown's video below as the chamber is deep and hard to reach.
+This process requires proper ventilation as it causes the emitting of vinegar steam.
+To minimize hard mineral build-up, you should consider using distilled water, as shown in Dr. Brown's video below, as the chamber is deep and hard to reach.
 The design makes it impossible to get a cloth to the hot plate for cleaning.

 — Juliet Spurrier, MD and Wendy Schmitz